vmatresu/viralclipai/docs/INTELLIGENT_TIERS_DESIGN.md

 Orchestrates the full pipeline with tier-specific behavior:

 1. Face detection
-2. Speaker detection (AudioAware/SpeakerAware only)
+2. Speaker detection (SpeakerAware only)
 3. Tier-aware camera smoothing
 4. Crop planning and rendering